 The Borough Council will have to take MACKPlan into account when it decides on planning applications.
 But, because MACKPlan will have that legal status, there are rules about what it can cover.

 - It must reflect relevant national and local planning policies and contain proposals for the provision of the indicative number of new homes specified in the Joint Local Plan which covers West Devon as well, as other neighbouring planning authorities.

 - It must be based on what local people want and be approved by them in a referendum.

 - As well as influencing new development, it is about maintaining successful, sustainable communities and protecting and enhancing the special character of our area.

 We aim to keep the local community involved with our progress and WE NEED YOUR VIEWS TO STEER OUR PROPOSALS.
-In the near future, we will be attending a number of local events and holding public meetings.
+We will endeavour to be represented at local events and holding public meetings.
 These will be aimed at explaining our progress and getting your input.

 If you wish to be kept informed as we progress, you can sign up to the MACKPlan email newsletter by clicking here.